Market Analysts see Conagra Brands Inc. [CAG] falling to $35. Time to buy?

 Stifel have made an estimate for Conagra Brands Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on July 14, 2021.
 While these analysts kept the previous recommendation, BofA Securities dropped their target price from $44 to $36.
 The new note on the price target was released on July 14, 2021, representing the official price target for Conagra Brands Inc. stock.
 Previously, the target price had yet another raise to $42, while Citigroup analysts kept a Neutral rating on CAG stock.
 On January 05, 2021, analysts decreased their price target for CAG shares from 38 to 34.

-Conagra Brands Inc. [CAG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.38.
-With this latest performance, CAG shares dropped by -0.50% in over the last four-week period, additionally sinking by -4.28% over the last 6 months – not to mention a drop of -9.23% in the past year of trading.
+Conagra Brands Inc. [CAG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.63.
+With this latest performance, CAG shares dropped by -5.00% in over the last four-week period, additionally sinking by -4.15% over the last 6 months – not to mention a drop of -12.89% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Conagra Brands Inc. [CAG] shares currently have an operating margin of +19.32 and a Gross Margin at +30.41.
 Conagra Brands Inc.’s Net Margin is presently recorded at +11.61.